eclipse-slm/slm/docs/docs/getting-started/index.md

 # Welcome

-This site aims to be a comprehensive guide to the FabOS Service Lifecycle Managements.
+This site aims to be a comprehensive guide to the Eclipse Service Lifecycle Managements.
 It provides an overview of the architecture of the Service Lifecycle Management as well as information how to install and use it.

 ## Helpful Hints